• About

 Designing a smarter GenAI workflow for AI developers

-The final design proposal: template-driven project creation with full customisation.
+The final design proposal, with template-driven project creation and full customisation

 Share on LinkedIn